Cladding spraying in Leicester

 The stock we tend to see across the county

-- Uneven fade on weather-facing elevations
+- Uneven fading on the elevations that face the weather.

 When we advise against spraying